zhixuanliu1/Gentle_Salmon_web/README.md

-# Hi, 🍣This is Gentle Salmon🍣
-### ------ an amazing group from CASA, UCL.
-### ------ we are making a website about Chicago bike sharing (For final assignment of CASA0009)
+### ------ It is about the bike sharing system in Chicago,USA.
 ### ------ Please take a look if you are interested.
 ### ------ Feel free to contact us for anything about spatial data and visualization💗